WDI-SEA/express-pokedex/readme.md

 default amount.

-Remember, query strings are parameters passed in the URL after a question mark and seperated with ampersands.
+Remember, query strings are parameters passed in the URL after a question mark and separated with ampersands.
 They look like this:

 ```
 http://mapwebsite.com/?lat=40.284&long=110.133&zoom=12